CumulusNetworks/docs/content/cumulus-netq-48/NVLink4/NVLink4-Domains.md

 - Name of the user who created the domain
 - GFM status (starting, stopping, up, down, or failed).
 In the event of a 'failed' status, NetQ will also display the number of times it attempted to restart GFM via a 'GFM recovery' counter.
 - Differences in the expected versus actual topology, indicated by a topology icon <img src="https://icons.cumulusnetworks.com/01-Interface-Essential/41-Hierachy-Organization/hierarchy.svg" height="18" width="18"/> that you can select to view the differences
-- Total number of nodes (GPU nodes and NVL4 switches), including their health status (healthy or unhealthy)
+- Total number of nodes, including their health status (healthy or unhealthy)

 You can also perform the following actions: